NairaD08/PushProgress/README.md

 - **Social Connectivity**: Users can upload pictures and share profile with other users, and follow other users.
 - **Create Workout Routines**: Users can design and save customized workout routines tailored to their fitness levels and goals.
 - **Import Data from Other Apps**: Users can import data from other fitness apps.
+- **Goal Setting**: Set personalized fitness goals, whether it's weight loss, muscle gain, or improving endurance.
+The app helps users stay accountable and motivated by tracking their progress toward these goals.
+- **More Feachers**: Users can track metrics such as weight, body fat percentage, and muscle mass, providing visual representations of their journey.

 ## Installation